 Juice of 1 lime

-While handpies are baking, mash avocado and stir in a few tablespoons My Brother’s House Salsa juice of one lime to make guacamole.
+While handpies are baking, mash avocado and stir in a few tablespoons of My Brother’s House Salsa and juice of one lime to make guacamole.
 Serve alongside empanadas with additional My Brother’s House Salsa.